Coues's gadwall: Status and extinction

 The status of this bird is controversial.
-While many scientists consider it a dwarf subspecies of the common gadwall (Anas strepera strepera) others argue that the two individuals might have been just juveniles of a local breeding population that might not even have been taxonomically distinct.
-The common gadwall is a known vagrant to the Tuamotu Islands (Kolbe wrote "Tahiti" which is a misreading of Greenway) and Hawaii for example, which are about the same distance from the species' breeding grounds, as is Teraina (which, moreover, lies in between these two groups).
+While many scientists consider it an island dwarf subspecies of the gadwall (Mareca strepera) others argue that the two individuals might have been just juveniles of a local breeding population that might not even have been taxonomically distinct.
+The common gadwall (Mareca strepara strepara) is a known vagrant to the Tuamotu Islands (Kolbe wrote "Tahiti", which is a misreading of Greenway) and Hawaii for example, which are about the same distance from the species' breeding grounds, as is Teraina (which, moreover, lies in between these two groups).
 This makes it entirely possible that the two Coues's gadwalls that were shot were just the offspring of a few vagrant common gadwalls, maybe settling there after being wounded by hunters.
 On the other hand, Streets' reports suggest that there was a population of these ducks of some size present, and thus they may have lived there for quite some time and indeed be worthy of recognition as a distinct taxon.